anshramanath/random-restaurant-finder/README.md

 A web app that helps you discover a random restaurant near you based on your location and cuisine preference.
 Built with **Next.js**, **TypeScript**, and **Material UI**, using **OpenStreetMap APIs** for data.

+This project also served as a hands-on introduction to full-stack app deployment using **Vercel** for continuous integration and hosting.

 [🔗 Live Site](https://random-restaurant-finder-six.vercel.app)

 ---